List of Days of Our Lives characters introduced in the 1990s: Jan Spears

 Jan Spears has been played by four actresses: Natalie Ramsey (1999), Heather Lauren Olson (1999–2004), Heather Lindell (2004–2005, 2019–) and Martha Madison (December 23 and 24, 2021, when Jan masqueraded as Belle Black, played by Madison).
 She is introduced as the mean girl at Salem High.
 Jan was one of the first girls to taunt Chloe Lane and call her "Ghoul Girl" and was responsible for putting pictures of a naked Chloe up on the internet.
 Jan's boyfriend, Jason Masters, was a real jerk and she finally had enough of him while on an Island.
 Also while on the Island, Nicole's father, Paul Mendez, rapes Jan, giving her gonorrhea and leaving her pregnant.
-Jan is humiliated but Shawn felt bad and promised to marry her and raise the baby as their own, devastating Belle.
+Jan is humiliated but Shawn felt took pity on her and promised to marry her and raise the baby as their own, devastating Belle.
 Jan lost the baby and left town.
 When Jan returned years later, her parents were dead and she was still obsessed with Shawn.
 Nicole also convinced a deeply disturbed Jan to help her kill Victor Kiriakis which she did (later it was revealed that Victor survived).
 Jan kidnapped Shawn and held him prisoner in a cage.
 When Shawn escaped he crashed his motorcycle and lost his memory.
 He woke up thinking that he wanted to be with Jan and she manipulated him until he regained his memory.
 Jan's grip on Shawn was loosening so she blackmailed Mimi to help her keep Shawn.
 Sami Brady, disguised as Stan, witnessed a physical fight between Mimi and Jan where Jan fell and hit her head on a rock.
 Jan had since remained in a coma and was last mentioned by Nicole while on a dinner date with Phillip Kiriakis in April 2008.

 In 2020, Sami reveals to Eric and Nicole that Jan woke up from her coma and was receiving treatment at a mental facility in New York; she recruited Jan to testify against Nicole at the custody hearing for Allie's baby, regarding the attempt that Jan made on Victor's life, per Nicole's request years ago.
 She soon uses Shawn and Belle's daughter, Claire, to get close to the family.
 She later kidnaps Belle on her wedding day in order to force Shawn into marrying her instead.
 John Black attacks her and is put back in a coma, but it did not last long.
 She awoke and killed Claire's boyfriend, Charlie Dale, in order to frame Belle.
 However, the scheme begins to unravel and she kidnaps Claire and steals a car with Chloe Lane inside to ensure Belle admits her guilt.
 After leaving Claire at a cabin she attempts to get Phillip to assist in her escape.
 However, an altercation with Chloe and Phillip leads her to hit her head and end up in a coma again.